Learning Assistant Program

 This innovative program engages undergraduates in classroom teaching and learning while helping them develop their teaching, leadership, communication, and interpersonal skills.
 At Rutgers-New Brunswick, the LA Program is a partnership between the Learning Centers and several academic departments.
 The program follows an internationally recognized model developed at the University of Colorado and is a member of the International Learning Assistant Alliance.
-Information on the Rutgers Learning Assistant program, including links to the LA program application, is available here:

 - Assist in the classroom through various means: facilitating discussions and workshops during lectures, team-teaching recitation or laboratory sections with a graduate teaching assistant, or independently leading supplemental study groups or recitations.

 - LAs lead and facilitate discussion with small groups of students in lectures, recitations, labs, or study group sessions and are assigned to about 160 minutes of contact time with students each week during the semester (exact time may vary based on assignment).